RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Advertising - Advertising is allowed, but promotional content must adhere to our community standards of civility and respect.**

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-**SECURITY AND PRIVACY**

-**To ensure the safety and privacy of our members, certain guidelines regarding personal information and digital security are in place, including:**
+**SECURITY AND PRIVACY - To ensure the safety and privacy of our members, certain guidelines regarding personal information and digital security are in place, including:**

 **Sharing/Asking for PII (Personal Identifiable Information) - We do not allow the sharing or solicitation of personal information, including:**
 - **Email address**